hellosteadman/soundslocal.co.uk/content/pages/index.md

 Publish meetings in podcast form or publish a regular newsletter, so your members and stakeholders are kept in the loop.

-### :life-preserver: Tech support

-Get digital off your desk.
-Answers to confusing questions or fiddly problems are an email or a phone call away.

 ### :bullseye: Social media

 Follow a cohesive, connected plan to create content that furthers your mission and entertains.

-### :universal-access: Accessibility & SEO

-Make your content accessible by the largest number of people, and improve your SEO as part of the bargain.

-### :rocket-takeoff: Ready for the future

-Whether it's large language models, agentic AI, or something wholly new, you won't be left behind.

 === END GRID OF 3 FEATURES ===